Amaroq7/SPMod/README.md

 ## Building & Installing

-Steps to build SPMod from source and install it can be found project's wiki soon.
+Steps to build SPMod from source can be found on project's wiki.

 ## API Reference